int128/devops-kompose/atlassian-confluence/README.md

 ### Memory

-You must set the following parameters to prevent OOM killer.
+You should set the following parameters to prevent OOM killer.

 ```
 [resources.limits.memory] = [confluence.javaHeapSize] + 800MiB